yunheL/Computer_Networking/lab3_dev/README.md

 Need to figure out how to construct and transmit packet.

 12/6 7pm
 Successfully connection between blaster.c and blastee.c

+###TODO list
+1.implement wrap around
+2.implement echo functionality
+3.implment sending rate functonality
+4.don't forget to do print formatting double check

 >>>>>>> a2a4ddbd956f8dbcd60c83fcbe417db07c2a9bf2